RetroPie/RetroPie-Docs/docs/RetroArch.md

 # Audio output samplerate.
 # audio_out_rate = 48000

 # Override the default audio device the audio_driver uses.
-This is driver dependant.
+This is driver dependent.
 E.g. ALSA wants a PCM device, OSS wants a path (e.g. /dev/dsp), Jack wants portnames (e.g. system:playback1,system:playback_2), and so on ...
 # audio_device =

 # Audio DSP plugin that processes audio before it's sent to the driver.
 Path to a dynamic library.